nak-sued-webmasters/theme/README.md

 This Bootstrap based theme is created by using Themestrap.
 This theme will be used for the districts of the New Apostolic Church at South Germany.

+## Themestrap
+We forked [Themestrap](https://github.com/divshot/themestrap) and updated references of Bootstrap and also added Yamm3, "Yet another megamenu for Bootstrap 3" and the Paypal Bootstrap Accessibility Plugin.

 Below you could find the copied description of Themestrap how to setup project.
+Many thanks for the provided work by Divshot Inc.

 ## Credits
 - [Bootstrap](http://getbootstrap.com): Great responsive HTML5 Toolbox.